skybrud/sky-scroll/README.md

 ### .recalculate()
 `SkyScroll.recalculate(element[optional], immediate[optional])`

 Manually recalculate a specific or all elements currently hooked up to SkyScroll.
-This function will forcefully call `getBoundingClientRect` and recalculate the absolute position relative to the document top of all elements. `recalculate()` is useful in instances where you are changing the layout of the page elsewhere (accordions opening etc.) and want to recalculate all dimensions SkyScroll is currently tracking.
+This function will forcefully call `getBoundingClientRect` and recalculate the absolute position relative to the document top of all elements.
+This is useful in instances where you are changing the layout of the page elsewhere (accordions opening etc.) and want to recalculate all element dimensions SkyScroll is currently keeping track of.

-By default this method is throttled by requestAnimationFrame so multiple `recalculate()` calls aren't triggered on top of one another (=unescessary overhead).
-If you desire to recalculate immediately and not on the next tick, this behaviour can be overwritten by setting the `immediate` argument to `true`.
+To avoid unescessary overhead this method is throttled by requestAnimationFrame by default (so multiple recalculations aren't triggered simultaneously).
+If you desire to recalculate immediately and not on the next tick, this behaviour can be overwritten by parsing the `immediate` argument as `true`.

-When recalculations are done `redraw()` will be called automatically.
+This method finishes by triggering a forced redraw on all tracked elements (the equivalent of [`redraw(true)`](#redraw)).
 ```JS
 SkyScroll.recalculate(); // recalculates all elements - throttled by default
 SkyScroll.recalculate(element); // recalculates only a specific element;